JWebMP/WebAwesome/docs/dropdown.rules.md

 ### Description

 Wraps a `<wa-dropdown>` element that exposes additional content in a popover panel, often triggered by a button.
-Dropdown content usually includes a `<wa-menu>` and associated items.
+Dropdown content usually includes `<wa-dropdown-item>` elements.
 The Angular directive facilitates interaction, layout management, two-way binding via `ngModel`, and input/output bindings.

 ### Inputs